RubenHaisma/reviewme/app/docs/integrations/calendly.md

 ## Testing the Integration
 1. Create a test meeting in Calendly
 2. Schedule it with a test email
-3. Verify the appointment appears in Raatum
+3. Verify the appointment appears in OpiniFlow
 4. Check for the feedback request email

 ## Webhook Payload Example